 Similarly, by creating patterns to be as contextually flexible as possible (and therefore maximize their re-use) you run the risk of them not being entirely right for anything at all.

 This makes pattern reuse a double-edged sword.
 It’s far faster to iterate, but if you’re not careful the final result can be a compromise.
 It’s the same issue that plagues front-end frameworks such as Bootstrap.

 Responsive websites use ‘media-queries’ to adjust themselves to the size of the user’s browser/device, but these are always in relation to the size of the device.
 Components have no knowledge of their own width, so all pattern changes must happen in response to the page size, which is particularly problematic if they’re going to be dropped into different containers.
 Until we get the fabled ‘element-query‘, this will continue to be a pain point.

-Responsive images suffer from a similar problem.
+Images on responsively designed web pages suffer from a similar problem.
 In order to be effective, they need to be told how large they are in relation to the page size, not their parent.
 This means any pattern which uses bitmap images, such as photographs, needs to consider how it will handle switching contexts.

 Like many methodologies, Atomic Design can feel like a problematic trade-off.
 For every technological advantage gained (speed, consistency) there’s a workflow or process problem.

 Atomic design is not a linear process, but rather a mental model to help us think of our user interfaces as both a cohesive whole and a collection of parts at the same time.